NTriKhang/tetris-game/README.md

 # tetris-game
-File code  that can run tetris game using c++ and opengl.
+All the code files that can run tetris game using c++ and opengl.
 I wrote this when I were a freshmen so it very trash.